tdcosim/TDcoSim/docs/user_guide_cosimulation_details.tex.md

 2. No Sub-station is not explicity added to the distribution network model by TDcoSim to interface the T bus with the distribution feeder.
 However if the user provided distribution network model comes with a sub-station, then it is used.

 ## T&D interface
-The transmission system simulator (TSS) and distribution system simulator (DSS) are seperate programs with their own solution methods.
-TDcoSim is responsible for exchanging data and synchronizng their runs.
+The transmission system simulator (TSS) and distribution system simulator (DSS) are separate programs with their own solution methods.
+TDcoSim is responsible for exchanging data and synchronizing their runs.

 ### Data exchange
 The TSS, PSSE uses positive sequence quantities while the DSS, OpenDSS uses phasor quantities.
 Hence it is necessary to convert one positive sequence to equivalent phasor quantity and vice-versa.
 After PSSE completes a solution, it outputs the sequence voltages at the T&D interface.
 Then (1) is applied to convert the sequence voltages at the boundary bus to phase voltages.
 Using the phase voltages at the boundary bus, the DSS completes a solution and outputs the phase current injection at the boundary bus, which are expressed in (2).